VeggieTales: Books and comics

 In June 2014, B&H Kids announced plans to produce a VeggieTales comic series with Big Idea Productions and DreamWorks Classics.

 Podcast

 On May 17, 2022, a new weekly audio podcast series based around the VeggieTales characters was announced and released on multiple digital platforms.
 Titled Very Veggie Silly Stories, it centers on Bob and Larry hosting a podcast with their friends.
 It features original stories, interviews with special guests, and past songs from the VeggieTales musical library.
-The podcast also features a new voice cast replacing Phil Vischer, Lisa Vischer and Mike Nawrocki.
+The podcast also features a new voice cast replacing the Vischers and Nawrocki.
 The podcast received mixed to negative reception from fans who criticized the recasting of voice actors, performances, and writing.

 Documentary

 A TBN exclusive feature and documentary called VeggieTales: Behind the Scenes aired on TBN on August 19, 2022.
-It featured past interviews with Phil Vischer and Mike Nawrocki as well as highlighting The VeggieTales Show and Yippee TV.
+It featured past interviews with Vischer and Nawrocki as well as highlighting The VeggieTales Show and Yippee TV.